PlagueHO/CosmosDB/docs/Get-CosmosDbCollectionSize.md

 ## DESCRIPTION

-This cmdlet will return the size properties of a given collection in a CosmosDB database.
+This cmdlet will return the size properties of a given collection in a Cosmos DB database.
 The Id for the collection must be passed.

 ## EXAMPLES